matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 ### Creating Config

-Thing to keep in mind when crafting this configuration file:
+Things to keep in mind when crafting this configuration file:

 * Adjust **node name**, some special characters will not be accepted as such as `.`
 * **Path should be absolute**, double check if all locations _( created above )_ are in place.